Cleanliness and log-characteristic cycles for vector bundles with flat connections: Nonarchimedean differential modules

-\begin{remark} When $z$ is the intersection of exactly $n$ divisors $D_1, \dots, D_n$, the proof of the theorem implies that the cleanness at $z$ is equivalent to numerical cleanness at $z$.
+\begin{remark} When $z$ is the intersection of exactly $n$ divisors $D_1, \dots, D_n$, the proof of the theorem implies that the cleanliness at $z$ is equivalent to numerical cleanliness at $z$.
 This is however false for other points on $D$.
 See Remark~\ref{R:clean<numerical}. \end{remark}

-\begin{theorem} If $M\otimes \calO_{X, z}^\wedge$ is numerically clean at $z$ then $M $ is clean at $z$. \end{theorem} \begin{proof} The proof is very similar to the proof above, but we have to be very careful about several subtle places, which hints why the converse of the theorem does not hold in general.
+\begin{theorem} If $M\otimes \calO_{X, z}^\wedge$ is numerically clean at $z$ then $M $ is clean at $z$. \end{theorem} \begin{proof} The proof is very similar to the proof above, but we have to be very careful at a few places, which hints why the converse of the theorem does not hold in general.
 By Remark~\ref{R:clean-suffice-formal}, it suffices to assume that we are in the formal situation, that is $M$ is a finite and flat differential module over $R_{n,m}$.
-We note that numerical cleanness condition is preserved when replacing $X$ by $X'$ as in Definition~\ref{D:clean-global}.
-Hence, we may assume that $r_{ji}$ are all integers and $X' = X$ and $D' =D$ in Definition~\ref{D:clean-global}.
-Also, both conditions are preserved if we replace $k$ by its algebraic closure.
-Hence, we may assume that $k$ is algebraically closed.
+Since the numerical cleanliness condition is preserved when replacing $X$ by $X'$ as in Definition~\ref{D:clean-global} and replacing $k$ by its algebraic closure, we may assume that $r_{ji}$ are all integers and $X' = X$ and $D' =D$ in Definition~\ref{D:clean-global}, and that $k$ is algebraically closed.

-By Theorem~\ref{T:variation}(ii), we may assume that $M \otimes F_{\underline r}$ has pure intrinsic radii $b_1r_1 + \cdots + b_nr_n$ for all $\underline r \in [0, \infty)^n$ (with respect to the full log-structure).
+By Theorem~\ref{T:variation}(ii), we may assume that $M \otimes F_{\underline r}$ has pure intrinsic radius $b_1r_1 + \cdots + b_nr_n$ for all $\underline r \in [0, \infty)^n$ (with respect to the full log-structure).
 When $b_1=\cdots =b_n =0$, $M$ is regular and it is obviously clean at $z$.
 From now on, we assume that this is not the case; without loss of generality, we assume that $b_1>0$.
-As in proof of Theorem~\ref{T:clean-independence-of-j}, we first invoke Lemma~\ref{L:refined-integral} to show that there exists an integral scheme $\tilde D_j$ finite over $D_j$ such that if we write
+As in proof of Theorem~\ref{T:clean-independence-of-j}, we first invoke Lemma~\ref{L:refined-integral} to show that there exists an integral scheme $\tilde D_1$ finite over $D_1$ such that if we write

-then we have $\theta_{ij} \in \calO_{\tilde D_1}[1/x_2\cdots x_m]$ for all $j \in \{1,\dots, n\}$.
-(Note that this is written in a form adapted to the log-structure $\Log=\{\partial_1, \dots, \partial_m\}$ but not the full log-structure.)
+then we have $\theta_{ij} \in \calO_{\tilde D_1, \tilde z}[1/x_2\cdots x_m]$ for all $j \in \{1,\dots, n\}$.
+Note that this is written in a form adapted to the log-structure $\Log=\{\partial_1, \dots, \partial_m\}$ but not the full log-structure.
 Applying Theorem~\ref{T:clean-equiv-local} to $M \otimes R_{n,n}$, we know that for \emph{any} embedding $\iota: \calO_{\tilde D_1}\llbracket x_1\rrbracket \hookrightarrow \sfF_\mathrm{id}^\alg$ extending the natural embedding $\calO_{D_1}\llbracket x_1\rrbracket \hookrightarrow \sfF_\mathrm{id}$, we have